oracle-livelabs/apex/apex-professional-hol5/2-adding-pages-shopping-cart.md

 ## Task 2: Create Application Process

-An Application Process is needed to refresh the number of items in the shopping cart, shown in the navigation bar.
+You'll create an application process to initialize and update the shopping cart, ensuring that the correct number of items and icon are shown in the navigation bar.

 1. Click **Shared Components**.